 One notable pro-Pelosi vote: Rep. Bill Owens, D-N.Y., who told his local paper that if it was possible he would vote for House Speaker John Boehner, R-Ohio.
 He didn’t follow through on that possibility, a point the National Republican Congressional Committee immediately hammered home.

-This article appears in the Jan.
-6, 2011, edition of National Journal Daily.
+This article appears in the January 6, 2011, edition of NJ Daily.